 What makes Anato soap even better than cold-processed?

 ⬥ Our soap has two key added ingredients.
-First, local hand harvested charcoal (we do not buy ‘bamboo’ charcoal from Asia used by other skincare companies) because, as sad as it is, charcoal is a byproduct of burnt forests right here in our home turf of California!
+First, local hand harvested charcoal (we do not buy ‘bamboo’ charcoal from Asia used by other skincare companies) because, as sad as it is, charcoal is a byproduct of burnt forests right here in our home turf of California.
 Its purpose in the soap is to draw out impurities and gently exfoliate the skin, making our black cedar soap excellent at dealing with 'stinky pits' and ingrown hair.

-⬥ The second thing that we add at the very end of the process is forest-harvested essential oils — making our soap 100% from trees following our ‘Forest to Face’ ethos.
+⬥ The second thing that we add at the very end of the process is forest-harvested essential oils — making our soap 100% from trees, following our ‘Forest to Face’ ethos.

-It has to be said that over-washing the skin with soap, whether or not it is a cold-process, superfatted soap like ours, can be very disruptive to the epidermis.
+It must be said that over-washing the skin with soap, whether or not it is a cold-process, superfatted soap like ours, can be very disruptive to the epidermis.
 It can be overly drying for dry skin types, OR overly stripping for oily-skin types causing the sebaceous glands to produce excess sebum (oil).
-So use it wisely, and read more about skin-barrier supporting practices in our upcoming microbiome blog post.
+So use it wisely, and read more about skin-barrier supporting practices in our microbiome blog post.